iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

 **Star Expansion** :py:meth:`dhg.Graph.from_hypergraph_star`

-The star expansion will treat the hyperedges in the hypergraph as virtual vertices in the simple graph.
+The star expansion will treat the hyperedges in the hypergraph as virtual vertices in the graph.
 Each virtual vertex will connect to all the vertices in the hyperedge.
 The :py:meth:`dhg.Graph.from_hypergraph_star` function will return two values.
-The first value is the reduced simple graph and the second value is a ``vertex mask`` that indicates whether the vertex is a actual vertex.
+The first value is the reduced graph and the second value is a ``vertex mask`` that indicates whether the vertex is a actual vertex.
 The ``True`` in the ``vertex mask`` indicates the vertex is a actual vertex and the ``False`` indicates the vertex is a virtual vertex that is transformed from a hyperedge.

 .. code-block:: python

     >>> g, v_mask = dhg.Graph.from_hypergraph_star(hg)
     >>> g
-    Simple Graph(num_v=9, num_e=11)
+    Graph(num_v=9, num_e=11)
     >>> g.e[0]
     [(0, 5), (0, 8), (1, 5), (1, 6), (1, 7), (2, 5), (2, 6), (2, 7), (3, 6), (3, 8), (4, 8)]
     >>> v_mask